 It may come as no surprise to you to learn that art can be one of the most effective tools to portray your inner feelings.

 It is what artists and art lovers have come to enjoy and praise in art.
-You have come to love the serene delights portrayed in the abstract works by Agnes Martin.
+You have come to love the serene delights portrayed in abstract works by Agnes Martin.

-The exposure of one’s inner self, thoughts, and feelings as a subject matter in art can be called "confessional art."
+The exposure of one’s inner self, thoughts, and feelings as a subject matter in the art can be called "confessional art."
 It is a contemporary art form that took shape in the late 20th century.
 Confessional art concentrates on intentionally revealing the artist’s private self and encourages the artists to intimately explore their innermost – and sometimes confidential and/or controversial – feelings, sentiments, and experiences.